Effective 05/01/2015 - 4/30/2018

 Section 3.
 The parties support the resolution of problems at the lowest possible level and to that end encourage informal discussions to resolve problems without the grievance procedure.
 Prior to initiating a grievance, the aggrieved party is encouraged to discuss the matter with the immediate supervisor.
 If requested, a Union representative may be involved in the discussion.
 Resolutions from pre-grievance discussions, although final, shall not be precedential.

-Section 4.
-Step One - A grievance must be filed in writing by the Union in the Office of the Department Chair, with a copy to the Director of Labor Relations.
+Step One — Step One is optional, grievances may be filed and immediately proceed to Step Two.
+A grievance must be filed in writing by the Union in the Office of the Department Chair, with a copy to the Assistant Vice President of Labor Relations.
 For grievances involving Hourly ASEs that are not working in a Department, the grievance shall be filed with their hiring unit director (such as the manager of the tutoring center they work at, etc.).
 The grievance shall state the pertinent facts of the case with reasonable particularity, including the section(s) of the Agreement allegedly violated, and the remedy or desired outcome that is sought.
 The date of filing is the date the grievance is received at the Office.

 The grievance must be filed within twenty-one (21) calendar days from the occurrence of the events giving rise to the grievance, or from the time at which the aggrieved individual should reasonably have become aware of the grievance.
 The Chair (or designee) or hiring unit director (or designee) shall meet with the grievant and the Union within fourteen (14) calendar days of receiving the grievance.
 The Chair (or designee) or hiring unit director (or designee) shall issue a written response to the grievance within seven (7) calendar days of the meeting.